gdubrg/morphing-attack-resources/README.md

 # Resources for Morphing Attack
 ## Code, data, and model collections publicly available.
-### It is forbidden to use the following S-MAD and D-MAD models on FVC and NIST benchmarks without the consent of the authors.

 ### D-MAD models
 - *A double siamese framework for differential morphing attack detection* (Borghi et al., Sensors 2021)